Colgan Air Flight 9446

 Colgan Air Flight 9446 was a repositioning flight operated by Colgan Air for US Airways Express.
-On August 26, 2003, the Beechcraft 1900D crashed into water 300 ft offshore from Yarmouth, Massachusetts, shortly after taking off from Barnstable Municipal Airport in Hyannis.
+On August 26, 2003, the Beechcraft 1900 crashed into water 300 ft offshore from Yarmouth, Massachusetts, shortly after taking off from Barnstable Municipal Airport in Hyannis.
 Both pilots were killed.

 Aircraft and crew

 Flight 9446 was an unscheduled deadhead flight of a Beechcraft 1900D (registration ').
 Built in 1993, the aircraft had just finished receiving maintenance and was being repositioned to Albany, New York to return to revenue service.
 The two occupants of the plane were its pilots, Captain Scott Knabe (39) and First Officer Steven Dean (38).
 Captain Knabe had been with Colgan Air for two years and had 2,891 flight hours, including 1,364 hours on the Beechcraft 1900.
 Dean had been with the airline for less than a year and had 2,489 flight hours, 689 of which were on the Beechcraft 1900.
+He had notified the airline one week prior to the accident that he planned to leave the company, citing that he was unable to support his family with the pay he received.